Consumer medicine information

 How much to use

-Your doctor will tell you how much of this medicine you should take.
+• Your doctor will tell you how much of this medicine you should use.
 This will depend on your condition and whether you are taking any other medicines.

-Make sure you have enough to last over weekends and holidays.
+• Make sure you have enough of this medicine to last over weekends and holidays.

 If you have trouble remembering to apply your medicine, ask your pharmacist for some hints to help you remember.